-Student enrolls in six courses and, in addition, teaches three courses over the three quarters of the academic year.
+Student enrolls in six courses and, in addition, teaches four courses over the three quarters of the academic year.

-Student continues to participate in the Teaching Practicum in the Autumn and Winter Quarters and officially enrolls in PHL 697: Graduate Teaching Practicum in the Spring Quarter.
+Student continues to participate in the Teaching Practicum in the Autumn and Winter Quarters.

 Student prepares application for the Writing Quarters program.
 For further details about the relevant structure and timeline for Year Three, see Appendix 7: Writing Quarters, Section I: Year Three.